johnhenry/dissmatch/readme.md

 #Dissmatch
 negatively match objects
 (note: this documentation is in a very rough state.
 Many parts are illegible.)
+(also, there aren't really "test", perse)

 ##About
-It is often infiesable to match entire objects. **Dissmatch** does not try to match the whole object.
+It is often infeasible to match entire objects. **Dissmatch** does not try to match the whole object.
 Instead, it matches a given object agains a pattern and returns a value only when there is a violation of the pattern.
 If there are parts of the object that are not defined in the pattern, **dismatch** simply ignores them.

 ##Installation
 In your project's directory on the command line: